 This Method Statement is solely for the purposes of the housing development scheme.

-In summary, there will be a total loss (both physical and functional) of \approx 0.475ha (4750m2) of suitable dormouse habitat.
+In summary, there will be a total loss (both physical and functional) of ≈ 0.595 ha (5950m2) of suitable dormouse habitat as a result of the residential development adjacent to Cardiff and Cross Common Roads.

 Site description